kholod2/ChatBot_DL/README.md

 First aid is the provision of initial care for an illness or injury, usually performed by a non-expert person to a sick or injured person until definitive medical treatment can be accessed by a professional

-This chatbot his name Boby, He is helps a person to know medical treatment and explains to him the methods of treatment for the injury.
+This chatbot his name Moisf, He is helps a person to know medical treatment and explains to him the methods of treatment for the injury.